This is a quickly changing situation and we urge you to keep up to date with the latest guidance.

 Am I more at risk of catching COVID-19 after suffering from meningitis?

 Some groups of people have been identified as having an increased risk of serious illness, should they contract COVID-19.
-View the latest Government information.
+Two levels of risk have been identified:

 COVID-19 and meningitis with sepsis